bkoi/denas-bakery/README.md

 * ### Wireframes

     I used [Balsamiq](https://balsamiq.com/wireframes/desktop/docs/) when creating the wireframes for my website.
 I started with designing the layout of the desktop view, then moved onto creating my tablet wireframe, while keeping in mind what my website would look like on a mobile device before finalising its design on the wireframe.
-I redesigned my wireframes a couple of times until I was satisfied that there was not too much information crammed onto each page, they complied with the accessibility criteria, also with with the pre-defined user stories and the layout enabled a pleasant user experience.
-My wireframes can be accessed below.
+I redesigned my wireframes a couple of times until I was satisfied that there was not too much information crammed onto each page, they complied with the accessibility criteria, also with the pre-defined user stories, and the layout enabled a pleasant user experience.
+My final wireframes can be accessed below.

     #### Desktop Wireframe - [View](./wireframes/desktop-wireframe-final.png)
     #### Tablet Wireframe - [View](./wireframes/tablet-wireframe.png)